Cynthia Kereluk: Career

 Kereluk worked as a teacher in Kelowna after completing her degree at SFU.
 Prior to entering the pageants, Kereluk worked as an aerobics instructor in Edmonton.

 Kereluk won the title of Miss Edmonton.
 In 1984, she won the Miss Canada title and competed in Miss Universe 1984.
 From 1985 to 2000 she reached both a Canadian (CFRN) and American (Lifetime cable network) audience through television with her exercise program, Everyday Workout.
 At the time, Everyday Workout's sale to Lifetime was the second largest U.S. sale of an Edmonton-produced television program.
 Kereluk contributed the fitness program for Chantal Jakel and Denise Hamilton's 1999 cookbook, Fit to Cook.

 Kereluk has had small parts in three movies; Mark of Cain (1985, aka Identity Crisis), The Pink Chiquitas (1986), and Overnight (1985 film).

 Personal life

-Kerulek's father, Ben, died in 1985.
-Her mother, Elizabeth, died in 1981.

-On September 24, 2007 Kereluk married English rock singer-songwriter Paul Rodgers, best known for being a member of Free and Bad Company, as well as a member of The Firm and The Law.
+On August 28, 2007 Kereluk married English rock singer-songwriter Paul Rodgers, best known for being a member of Free and Bad Company, as well as a member of The Firm and The Law.
 They married, after dating for ten years, at their home in British Columbia's Okanagan Valley.